Written by Gilead Ini, with research assistance from CAMERA Arabic

 While Barkat’s advocacy for those guilty of anti-Jewish hate crimes took the form of an academic paper, Haidar Eid, another co-author of the Guardian letter, didn’t bother with such formalities.
 The Gaza professor instead performed a song to commemorate a Palestinian who murdered Jewish civilians.

 The assailant, Bahaa Alian, entered a Jerusalem city bus and along with an accomplice killed three Jews, including a 78-year-old and a 76-year-old, before security officials shot him down.
-Eid’s tribute to the killer was made into a and uploaded to the internet by an organization founded by the professor.
+Eid’s tribute to the killer was made into a music video and uploaded to the internet by an organization founded by the professor.

 Eid has also struck an ominous tone about the future fate of Jews in Israel.
-“We will bury Zionism sooner or later,” he on Facebook, and when that happens the world “will beg us to be generous and merciful.”
+“We will bury Zionism sooner or later,” he wrote on Facebook, and when that happens the world “will beg us to be generous and merciful.”
 Would they show mercy?
 He avoided saying so, suggesting instead that the vanquished would deserve whatever they had coming.
 Merciful, he abruptly concluded, “is exactly what Zionist are NOT!”

 - Fawwaz Traboulsi: Honoring a child-killer

 Co-signer Fawwaz Traboulsi picked a particularly notorious terrorist to honor as a “martyr.”